 Ways to Promote Your ClubHere are some ideas for promoting your club events and activities:

 - Post information about your club and your events on the ACC website.
-Submit the information you would like on your club webpage to Student Affairs.
+Submit the information you would like on your club webpage to Student Life.
 Please allow 2-3 days for posting.

 - Create letter or legal size flyers and post them on bulletin boards labeled “Coming Attractions.”
-Flyers must contain an accommodation statement and clubs must follow the ACC posting policy when posting material on campus.
-All posters must be approved by the Director of Marketing.
+Flyers must contain an accommodation statement, and official ACC logo, and clubs must follow the ACC posting policy when posting material on campus.
+All posters must be approved by Student Life.
 For further information, see the ACC Posting Policy AP 14-17.

 - Use the college’s public area TV monitors to promote your club.
-Contact Student Affairs at 303.797.5668 on how to submit items for display.
+Contact Student Life at 303.797.5668 on how to submit items for display.